vikasmaturi/Midterms2018/Midterms2018_Analysis/Main_Document.md

 those of the other party, or have not quite made up their mind, one can massively improve their outcome.

-For this assignment, I will be *only be exploring the “new voter” approach.*

-With this assignment, my goal is to **create a template model for voter turnout** under the “new voter” approach, and **visualize the implications of these models**.
+I will be *only be exploring the “new voter” approach.* My goal is to **create a template model for voter turnout** under the “new voter” approach, and **visualize the implications of these models**.
 In particular, I study how a campaign can rely upon *historical election data* and *demographic data* alone to